-Materials Added to Engine Oils
+Materials Added To Engine Oils

-The manufacturer strongly recommends against the addition of any additives (other than leak detection dyes) to the engine oil.
+Do not add any supplemental materials, other than leak detection dyes, to your engine oil.
 Engine oil is an engineered product and it's performance may be impaired by supplemental additives.

-Disposing of Used Engine Oil and Oil Filters
+Disposing Of Used Engine Oil And Oil Filters